Free Kitchen Hacks eBook

 • Once the flour has come back down to room temperature, add it to the butter and sugar along with the vanilla extract, milk, cinnamon, and salt.
 Use your hand mixer to combine.

 • Serve with a spoon or use clean hands to roll the dough into bite-sized balls—about 1 teaspoon of dough in each.
+If you want to thin out your cookie dough further to eat more easily with a spoon, slowly add more milk until you're happy with the thickness.

 Pro Tips